 Wash and soak the soya beans over night in sufficient water.
-Next day, gently remove the skin from the soy beans. (this step is essential since we are not only using milk but also the pulp that we will attain from the soya beans)
+Next day, gently remove the skin from the soy beans. (this step is essential since we are not only using milk but also the puree that we will attain from the soya beans)

 To remove the skin rub the beans gently between your fore finger and thumb (this process may take 10-15 minutes) or between the palm of your hands.

 Rinse in water.
 The skin will rise to the surface; remove it and then repeat the process till you have soya bean without skin.
 Wash and drain the water.
 Pulse the soya bean in a blender or mixer-grinder adding just enough water to make a smooth paste.